naworm/qvs-vm-reinjector/README.md

 ## 🔒 Disclaimer

+Ensure you keep a full, untouched backup of your system before proceeding, and retain it until all your data has been successfully recovered and a proper backup strategy is in place.

 Use at your own risk.
-While this tool avoids destructive operations, it modifies QNAP system database.
-Always backup `qvs.db` before injecting.
+While this tool avoids destructive operations, it directly modifies the QNAP Virtualization Station database.
+Always make a backup of `qvs.db` before performing any injection.